McEazy2700/Geology-Stuff/300level/second-semester/Gel-321-test-study.md

 Perhaps more importantly, fluids can also serve to reduce the upper limit of mineral stability.

 #### Time
-Time is a very important factor in metamorphism as metamorphism is a very slow process, the more time parent rocks spend under metamorphic conditions, the more complete their metamorphism is.
+This is a very important factor in metamorphism as metamorphism is a very slow process, the more time parent rocks spend under metamorphic conditions, the more complete their metamorphism is.
+**Note**:** some types of metamorphic rocks such as quartzite and marble which also form in direct pressure zones do not necessarily exhibit foliation, because their minerals do not tend to show alignment.

+### Classification of Metamorphic Rock
+So there are two main types of metamorphic rocks, those that are foliated that formed in environments with either directed pressure or shear stress and those that are non-foliated because they have formed in an environment without much direct pressure, or relatively near the surface where there's very little pressure.
+When rocks are squeezed under direct pressure, the pressure caused the rock to deform and enongate in a direction perpendicular to the direction of the stress.
+This contributes to the formation of foliation.

 ## Metamorphic Grade
-Metamorphic grade refers to the amount or degree of metamorphism a rock undergoes.
+Refers to the amount or degree of metamorphism a rock undergoes.
 It ranges from **log grade** (little metamorphism) to **high grade** (high metamorphism).
-Low-grade metamorphism begins at temperatures just above sedimentary rock conditions. the sequence **slate -> phyllite -> schist -> gneiss** represents increasing metamorphic grade.
+Low-grade metamorphism begins at temperatures just above sedimentary rock conditions.
+The sequence **slate -> phyllite -> schist -> gneiss** represents increasing metamorphic grade.
 We use **index minerals** that form at specific temperatures and pressures to identify metamorphic grades.
-They also provide insight into the rock's protolith and the metamorphic conditions that created it. **chlorite -> muscovite -> biotite -> garnet
--> staurolite** are index minerals representing a respective sequence of low to high-grade rock.
+They also provide insight into the rock's protolith and the metamorphic conditions that created it. **Chlorite → Muscovite → biotite → garnet → staurolite** are index minerals representing a respective sequence of low to high-grade rock.

+## Metamorphic Facies